emberjs/guides/source/localizable/applications/services.md

-An [`Ember.Service`][1] is a long-lived Ember object that can be made available in different parts of your application.
+An [`Ember.Service`][1] is an Ember object that lives for the duration of the application, and can be made available in different parts of your application.

 [1]: http://emberjs.com/api/classes/Ember.Service.html